hamidgasmi/clean-architecture-node/README.md

     - Avoid printing or logging to the screen
     - Avoid triggering an external process
     - Avoid invoking other functions that aren't pure
-    - Avoid throwing an exception (see below how to handle exceptions)
+    - Avoid throwing an exception:
         - Throwing an exception makes the function dishonest
         - Avoid using exceptions to control the program flow
         - Use exception only to state a bug in our application (when a error break a contract)